iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

     helm uninstall --namespace iomesh-system iomesh
     ```

-### License Management
+### Update License

-Each IOMesh cluster has a license with a unique serial number, and update the license from `Trial` to `Subscription` or `Perpetual` for each IOMesh cluster respectively.
+Each IOMesh cluster has a license with a unique serial number, and update the license from `Trial` to `Subscription` or `Perpetual` for each IOMesh cluster respectively after deployment.
 For other operations, refer to [Update License](../cluster-operations/manage-license.md).